Understand Job Fit

 In the 1940s, an industrial psychologist named Walter Clarke stumbled upon an interesting observation:

-Walter Clarke sought to understand the answer to this question and found himself in the world of psychometrics.
-Using a model called DISC, Clarke found that personality and behavior were better indicators of success in a retail store setting than education or experience.
+Clarke sought to answer this question and found himself in the field of psychometrics.
+Using the DISC model, Clarke found that personality and behavior were better predictors of success in a retail setting than education or experience.

 Over the years, psychologists have learned that behavior, cognitive abilities, physical attributes, experience, education, and personality all play a role in determining how well someone fits a job.
 When the right qualities are identified and modeled, they can significantly contribute to determining a person’s job fit.